Puerto Rico high court overturns Pedro Pierluisi as governor

 The court agreed that the clause was unconstitutional.

+"With absolute LEGITIMACY, we will seek TRUE PEACE and STABILITY," he said.

-Six of its nine judges were appointed by governors from Pierluisi's party, the pro-statehood New Progressive Party, and three by the main opposition Popular Democratic Party.
-The senator leading the challenge to Pierluisi is in his party.
+Six of the court's nine judges were appointed by governors from the pro-statehood New Progressive Party, to which both Pierluisi and Rivera Schatz belong.

-It was not clear exactly when Vázquez, a 59-year-old former prosecutor, would be sworn in as Puerto Rico's second female governor.
-She has previously said she is not interested in the job, and some legal experts say she has the right to appoint a secretary of state and step down.
+Vázquez, a 59-year-old former prosecutor, stands to be Puerto Rico's second female governor, serving out the remainder of Rosselló's term, with the next election scheduled for 2020.
+It was not clear when she would be sworn in.

 Vázquez became justice secretary in January 2017 and has limited experience leading government agencies.
 She previously worked as a district attorney for two decades at Puerto Rico's justice department, handling domestic and sexual abuse cases, and in 2010 was appointed director of the Office for Women's Rights.